jlguenego/node-expose-sspi/README.md

 Any idea of new features ?
 Please tell me and raise an issue. :blush:

 - typedoc
+- update example Angular and React for 0.1.x versions

 ## Author

 Jean-Louis GUENEGO <jlguenego@gmail.com> (http://jlg-consulting.com/)

-You may participate to complete this project if you need to use SSPI in another use case.
+You may participate to complete this project.
+You can improve this doc, or check the code (memory leak, etc.), create new usefull business cases, etc.

 Contributors are welcome!